iltuoconsulenteit/DocCropper/README.md

 - 🖱️ Double click or tap to auto-detect page edges
 - 🎚️ Adjust brightness and contrast with live preview
 - 🖌️ Convert images to grayscale or black & white to reduce PDF size (Pro)
+- 🎨 Restore color later with a dedicated button
  - 🧹 Skip blank pages when importing PDFs using a configurable threshold (Pro)
 - 📄 Create PDFs ready for download or sharing
 - 🔏 Optional digital signature on exported PDFs.
 Drag and add multiple stamps per page before export (Free - watermark applied)